keptn/lifecycle-toolkit/docs/content/en/docs/migrate/strategy/_index.md

   to each Workload.
 * Each Keptn Metrics and evaluation resource identifies the namespace to which it applies.
+  * If you want to share the Keptn Metrics and evaluation resources between a large number of workloads and applications, locate them all in the same namespace
+  * If you want to use different metrics and evaluation resources for different groups of workloads and applications, put each "group" in a separate namespace
-* Each `KeptnApp` resource does identify the namespace to which it belongs so, if you configure multiple namespaces, you can have `KeptnApp` resources with the same name in multiple namespaces without having them conflict.
+* Each `KeptnApp` resource identifies the namespace to which it belongs
+  * If you configure multiple namespaces, you can have `KeptnApp` resources with the same name in multiple namespaces without having them conflict.
 * You do not need separate namespaces for separate versions of your application.
   The `KeptnApp` resource includes fields to define the `version` as well as a `revision`